PhilipLGQ/data_story/index.md

     <img src="web_img/time_comp.png" />
 </div>

-To save space, we use capital letter "A" to "G" to represent different periods.
+To save space, we use capital letters "A" to "G" to represent different periods.

 | Period | Letter |
 | :------: |:---: |